 District Committees: Community participation in our district-wide and building-level committees is always welcomed.
 If you would like to volunteer to serve on a committee, please call the Administration Center at 319-553-3000.

-Health Exemption: Iowa Code provides for the exemption of the state requirement for a human growth and development curriculum and health courses.
-Iowa Code 279.50(5) states a pupil shall not be required to take instruction in human growth and development if the pupil’s parent/guardian files with the appropriate principal a written request that the pupil be excused from the instruction.
+Health Exemption: Iowa Code provides for the exemption of the state requirement for human growth and development curriculum and health courses.
+Iowa Code 279.50(5) states a pupil shall not be required to take instruction in human growth and development if the pupil’s parent/guardian files with the appropriate principal a written request that the pupil is excused from the instruction.
 Notification that the written request may be made shall be included in the information provided by the school district.
-Human growth and development curriculum is defined as instruction regarding human sexuality, self-esteem, stress management, inter-personal relationships, domestic abuse, HPV and Acquired Immune Deficiency Syndrome.
+Human growth and development curriculum is defined as instruction regarding human sexuality, self-esteem, stress management, interpersonal relationships, domestic abuse, HPV and Acquired Immune Deficiency Syndrome.
 Iowa Code 256.11 (6 states) that a pupil is not required to enroll in health courses if the pupil’s parent/guardian files a written statement with the school principal that the course conflicts with the pupil’s religious beliefs.
 For more information about these exemptions, please contact your building principal.